Blockstream/satellite/doc/hardware.md

 components for the Basic Kit (formerly sold on Blockstream Store) based on a Linux USB Receiver.
 Refer to the list of [Basic Kit components](#blockstream-satellite-basic-kit).
-Alternatively, you can find detailed information in this guide to put together an affordable SDR receiver with just under $100.
+Alternatively, you can find detailed information in this guide to put together an affordable software-defined radio (SDR) receiver with just under $100.

 ### Satellite Kit Comparison